Remote Work

 Remote Access using VPN

-If you are accessing tools such as Zoom, Kaltura, and Google G Suite (Gmail, Docs, Drive, etc.), submitting or managing tickets in Cherwell, a VPN connection is not required.
-We would like to reserve the VPN service only for people accessing applications that require it.
+A VPN connection is not required to access tools such as Zoom, Kaltura, and Google G Suite (Gmail, Docs, Drive, etc.) or submit or manage tickets in Cherwell.
+However, we would like to reserve the VPN service only for people accessing applications that require it.

 RamsVPN software and general instructions